flycye/flycye.github.io/_posts/2025-06-12-kernel-exp.md

 > Race conditions are only one type of logic bug. **Logic bugs** are bugs that do not cause a program to crash, but instead produce unexpected behaviour or results.
 > Read about [filesystem logic bugs](https://y3a.github.io/2023/07/06/filesystem-logic-bugs/), [reference counter overflows](https://ruffell.nz/programming/writeups/2020/09/02/debugging-a-zero-page-reference-counter-overflow-on-4-15-kernel.html), and even [automating vulnerable environment generation for linux kernel vulnerabilities](https://arxiv.org/html/2404.11107v3).
 {: .prompt-info}

-# Intermediate Concepts 🌟

-Let's build on the concepts we've just learned and explore some real-world vulns to learn ways to bypass mitigations.
-Here I'll also introduce some handy tools.

-## More on the slab allocator

-## Bypassing kernel protections

-## Kernel ROP Chaining

-## Useful Tools